VETERAN-OWNED BUSINESS

 Install thermostat-controlled heaters

-cheapest way to heat a small greenhouse
+Smaller heater is an effective way to heat a small greenhouse

 Use heat mats for targeted warmth

-Heat mats are an excellent solution for providing targeted warmth to plants that need it most.
+Heat mats are an excellent solution for providing targeted warmth to the plants that need it most.
 Placing these mats under seed trays or pots can encourage faster germination and growth during the colder months.
 They’re particularly useful for propagating cuttings or warming the root zone of plants that thrive in higher temperatures.

 Plus, heat mats are energy efficient because they concentrate heat exactly where it’s needed, reducing the need for ambient heating.
 They come in various sizes and can be used individually or combined to cover larger areas.
 With their low energy consumption, heat mats are an economical way to protect your most delicate plants from the cold.